kkhetarpal/aumoro/README.md

                   Testing Motors
 Vision: Object Tracking
         Human Detection
-        Human Trackingj
+        Human Tracking
 ============

-1. objtracking.cpp :: object tracking using a usb webcam by default.
+1. objtracking.cpp :: object tracking using a laptop webcam by default.
-2.
+2. objtracking_usb.cpp :: object tracking using a usb webcam only.